sadat1971/Emotion-Forecasting-MATLAB_python/README.md

 4.2.
 We will use keras library with python for LSTM and BLSTM operation.
 Therefore, the data needs to be reshaped and saved likewise.
 code: save_all_1_step.m

+*This way all UF-1, UF-2 and UF-3 are processed and saved

+Next, we process the data time-groupwise.